Why do I have to ask for my healthcare records?

 How to request a Subject Access Request (SAR)

 Before the introduction of the GDPR in May 2017, the NHS could charge you up to £50 to send you, your healthcare records.
 The GDPR has outlawed this processing fee.
-So any requests for a processing fee should be met with suspicion.
+So greet any requests for a processing fee with a dose of suspicion and a twist of hesitation.

 What to include in the SAR template